What if the best SEO research strategy was hiding in plain sight?

 The Google “people also ask” feature is a box of similar questions related to the original search.
 Google uses its algorithm to both pick the related questions and find answers to them from user-generated web pages across the internet.

-This feature is great for both users who are familiar with what they are searching for and users who are unfamiliar.
+These featured snippets are great for both users who are familiar with what they are searching for and users who are unfamiliar.
 Users who already know about the subject can use the people also ask Google feature to dive deeper into a familiar topic.
-And users who don’t know much about what they are searching for can use the PAA feature to point themselves in the right direction.
+And users who don’t know much about what they are searching for can use the Google PAA feature to point themselves in the right direction.

 For users, the PAA feature is a great way to save time and get more (and better) results.
 And for businesses, PAA represents an unprecedented SEO opportunity worth taking advantage of.